-- Measurements using low income cannot be compared with low income measures produced prior to 2009-10 due to a change in methodology.
+- classification.
+Care is therefore required when comparing remoteness data across time. - Measurements using low income cannot be compared with low income measures produced prior to 2009-10 due to a change in methodology.
 From 2009-10 onwards, low income cut-offs were obtained from the biennial ABS Survey of Income and Housing (SIH).
-Low income cut-offs for 2018-19 are based on 2017-18 SIH results.
+Low income cut-offs for 2018-19 and 2019-20 are based on 2017-18 SIH results.
 Care is required when comparing low-income measures over time. - Measurements of overcrowding cannot be directly compared with figures produced prior to 2009-10 due to a change in methodology.
 Prior to 2009- 10, overcrowding was measured using a proxy standard of '2 or more bedrooms are required'.
 From 2009-10 onwards, overcrowding was measured using the Canadian National Occupancy Standard (CNOS) of '1 or more bedrooms are required'. - Measurements of underutilisation cannot be directly compared with figures produced prior to 2011-12 due to changes in methodology.
-Prior to 2009- 10, underutilisation was measured using a proxy standard of '2 or more spare bedrooms'.
+Prior to 2009-10, underutilisation was measured using a proxy standard of '2 or more spare bedrooms'.
 From 2009-10 to 2010-11, underutilisation was measured using the CNOS of '1 or more spare bedrooms'.
 From 2011-12 onwards, underutilisation was measured using the revised CNOS of '2 or more spare bedrooms'.

-State and Territory Government housing authorities' bedroom entitlement policies may differ from the CNOS which is used in dwelling utilisation calculations.
+State and territory government housing authorities' bedroom entitlement policies may differ from the CNOS which is used in dwelling utilisation calculations.